Reading handed further two-point deduction for late payments

 "The suspended points deduction will be activated in the event the club fails to pay amounts owed to HMRC, other clubs or any other football creditor claims by the required due dates up until the end of the 2023/24 season.

-"Following separate charges being issued, the Club's owner, Mr Dai Yongge, has been fined £100,000 for his repeated failures to deposit an amount equal to 125% of the club's forecast monthly wage bill in a designated account.
+"Following separate charges being issued, the Club's owner, Mr Dai Yongge, has been fined £100,000 for his repeated failures to deposit an amount equal to 125 per cent of the club's forecast monthly wage bill in a designated account.
 He is required to pay the fine by 18 March 2024.

 "If Mr Dai fails to comply with the prior order of the IDC to meet the deposit requirement within 28 days a further suspended fine of £100,000 will be activated and an additional fine of £100,000 will be imposed if the money is not received within five weeks.